-Before vehicle shopping, get preapproved for loans from several lenders (the CFPB tells how to do it).
+Before vehicle shopping, get preapproved for loans from several lenders.
 Include credit unions and banks in your shopping as well as auto dealers, so you can compare interest rates and fees available to you.
-(Make all of your applications within 14 days to ensure that your credit score won’t suffer from multiple credit inquiries.)
+The CFPB tells how to do it, and why:

 3. Focus on total cost

 VGstockstudio / Shutterstock.com

 Getting fixated on monthly payments can blind you to the actual cost of your loan and how long it’ll take you to pay it off.
 Shorter loans are cheaper, even though the payments probably will be higher, because you’ll pay fewer fees and less interest.
 Longer loans often carry a higher interest rate.

 Getting into a long loan in which you owe more than the vehicle is worth puts you in a jam if: